pgEdge/cli/cli/doc/cluster-local-destroy.md

 ## SYNOPSIS
-    ./ctl cluster local-destroy CLUSTER_NAME
+    ./pgedge cluster local-destroy CLUSTER_NAME

 ## DESCRIPTION
-    Stop and then nuke a localhost cluster.
+    Destroy a local cluster.
+This will stop postgres on each node, and then remove the pgedge directory for each node in a local cluster.

+Example: cluster local-destroy demo

 ## POSITIONAL ARGUMENTS
     CLUSTER_NAME
+        The name of the cluster.